 It is possible that patients who exercise and eat adequate protein may build lean body mass more efficiently than those who are on a low protein diet.
 Because muscle weighs more than fat per unit of volume it is possible for patients to gain weight with muscle mass while reducing weight circumference and overall fat.

 In addition to a healthy long term diet, it is important to increase the proportion of omega-3 fats, increase the intake of colorful fruits and vegetables, and limit the intake of refined carbohydrates from soft drinks, cookies, cakes, pastries, candies, and many processed foods with both hidden fat and sugar.
 In addition, physical activity is important along with behavioral interventions including self-monitoring stimulus control, stress reduction, and social support that may be helpful in weight loss.

 Clinicians should consider evaluating a patient’s overall fatness rather than simply by measuring body weight or body mass index and concentrate on the potential complications of excessive fat accumulation.
 The goals for treatment of obesity should involve fat reduction rather than simply weight loss, along with a better understanding of nutrition.

-Dr. Steven Reisman director of New York Cardiac Diagnostic Center and a leading cardiologist in New York City advocates and promotes a healthy lifestyle in the prevention of heart disease and the reduction of obesity.
+Dr. Steven Reisman director of New York Cardiac Diagnostic Center and a leading cardiologist doctor in New York City advocates and promotes a healthy lifestyle in the prevention of heart disease and the reduction of obesity.